furdog/async/README.md

 - Boilerplate is 0-2 lines of code for every async macro;
 - Library is currently around 50 lines of code.

+# Disadvantages
+- Non ANSI-C compilant.
+Computed goto is a compiler-specific feature;
+- Keep in mind that using every async macro WIPES OUT all local variables;
+- # Have fun in debugging this :smiling_face_with_tear:

 # Basics

 ```C